jayrulez/DotNetwork/README.md

 - [SharpZipLab](https://icsharpcode.github.io/SharpZipLib/) for [GZIP](https://en.wikipedia.org/wiki/Gzip) and [BZIP2](https://en.wikipedia.org/wiki/Bzip2) decompression/compression.
 - [Preconditions.NET](https://www.nuget.org/packages/Preconditions.NET/)

+# Installing DotNetwork
+For easy installment of DotNetwork on your system, use the provided [Setup](https://github.com/jordanabrahambaws/DotNetwork/blob/master/Installer/setup.exe) executable.
+These builds will be updated to the installer every master branch push, and be mindful that (for now), DotNetwork is not in the release stage.
+But you can install and test out the application for yourself without the hassle of downloading/forking this repository.

 # Acknowledgements
 - [OpenRSS](https://github.com/Impulser/OpenRSS) by [Impulser](https://github.com/Impulser).
 - [ISAAC](http://www.burtleburtle.net/bob/rand/isaacafa.html) cryptography random number generator.